dy/gl-util/readme.md

 ## Motivation

-There are [regl](https://github.com/regl-project/regl), [stack.gl](https://github.com/stackgl/) and other assorted libs, so why bother?
+There are [regl](https://github.com/regl-project/regl) and other [stack.gl](https://github.com/stackgl/) components like _gl-texture_, _gl-shader_ etc, so why bother?

-Because I have hard time remembering their API or pure webgl API.
-Also they supersede webgl API, so that if one would like to debug vanilla webgl for a moment it would be utterly impossible.
-Also oftentimes I need minimalistic webgl setup, but regl or stack.gl components tend to be relatively massive.
+Because their API may give hard time remembering, same as pure webgl methods.
+Also _gl-util_s do not supersede webgl API, so that allows for debugging pure webgl for a moment if one need to.
+Also if one need minimalistic webgl setup it may be better to opt for a couple of functions over relatively massive stack.gl components.

 _gl-util_ is like functions from any webgl tutorial.
 Tiny, handy and already familiar, so.